rebelsky/sams-assorted-musings-reflections/grinnell-trads-grinnell-lecture.md

 [14] Many other events also contributed.
 I find that summer workshops are one of the best ways to learn from and about my peers.

+[15] I know that earlier I was complaining that we did not include staff, and now I'm complaining about the loss of faculty-only events.
+Remember that foolish consistency is the hobgoblin of small minds [16].

+[16] I should know who said that.
+Google tells me that Ralph Waldo Emerson said something close to that, although he used "little" rather than "small", and used an article at the front.

-[15] In addition to the Grinnell Lecture, the Dean's office sponsors the occasional "Hear about faculty research" lunches, primarily for the faculty, but perhaps also for the staff.
+[17] In addition to the Grinnell Lecture, the Dean's office sponsors the occasional "Hear about faculty research" lunches, primarily for the faculty. but perhaps also for the staff.

 ---